Next: Units Up: CalculiX CrunchiX USER'S MANUAL Previous: Introduction. Contents

 dynamics) in parallel.
 No special compilation flag is needed.
 At execution

-time the environment variable CCX_NPROC must be set to the number of CPUs,
+time the environment variable OMP_NUM_THREADS or the environment variable CCX_NPROC_CFD must be set to the number of CPUs,